Curriculum

 Military Strategy and Campaigning II (2 Credit Hours)

-Second Resident Course: Strategic Leadership in Current and Future Warfare (3 Credit Hours)
+Second Resident Course (3 Credit Hours)

 Elective Program